anthonystarke/w8_d3_full_stack/README.md

-# Games Hub
+# Bucket List

+The software allows you to add/remove items to your bucket list, then change their state from not completed to complete.

-Games Hub is a full stack JavaScript application with an Express server and MongoDB database.
+Bucket list is a full stack JavaScript application with an Express server and MongoDB database.

 ## Getting Started